Last Updated on July 21, 2022 by Victor Queiroz

 How can Viv Europe assist me in this process?

-Viv Europe will be able to assist you by guiding the entire process of obtaining your NIF, opening your activity in Portugal and, subsequently, applying for the visa procedure.
+Viv Europe will be able to assist you by guiding the entire process related to the visa application.

 This company will guide you through obtaining your Portuguese Tax Number, opening your activity in Portugal, and, in the end, applying for the visa procedure.